 You can bake or broil Salmon, it’s up to you.

-For baking, I would suggest to Preheat the oven to 400°F and bake for about 20 minutes.
+For baking, I would suggest preheating the oven to 400°F and bake for about 20 minutes.

 Broiling is MUCH quicker and gives you a Beautiful color crust.